fmacias/FIFO-Task-Queue/README.md

 This Queue can be added to a GUI and interact properly with the controls because can be runnend in the same synchronization Context.

 1. Task Cancelation and Task abortation with CancellationTokenSource and CancellationToken
 2. Observer Design Pattern applied to the Tasks.
-Scalable for monitoring issues.
+It could be scaled for monitoring issues.
 3. Event handlers.
 4. IDisposable Pattern.
 5. NUnit with NUnit3 provided.